Los Campesinos!: Hold on Now, Youngster... and We Are Beautiful, We Are Doomed (2008)

 Their debut album, Hold on Now, Youngster..., was released in the UK on 25 February 2008 and in North America on 1 April 2008.
 They embarked on a European and North American tour in support of the album.
 Receiving generally positive reviews, publication NME specifically praised its musicality but criticised its cohesiveness.
 Other sources such as Pitchfork and Drowned in Sound, however, lauded the album.
 The band made their TV debut on Tubridy Tonight in February 2008.

 On 1 August 2008, the band announced that a record titled We Are Beautiful, We Are Doomed would be released before the end of the year, and the date later confirmed for this was 13 October, although that was later delayed to 27 October 2008.
 Paisey explained the album would not be a "post-album cash in", but "ten all-new tracks".
 No singles were released from the record, and its distribution was limited.

-In October 2008, the band performed around England, headlining the Shred Yr Face tour with support from No Age and Times New Viking.
+In October 2008, the band performed around the U.K. and in Ireland, headlining the Shred Yr Face tour with support from No Age and Times New Viking.
 In April 2009, the band played in Argentina, Colombia and Venezuela, their first performances in South America.

 Romance Is Boring (2009–2010)

 On 2 June 2009, it was announced via the band's blog that lead female vocalist Aleksandra planned to leave the band and return to her studies following a US tour in August.
-Rob Taylor, whom the band toured with in 2009, later became an official member, performing guitars, keyboards, percussion and glockenspiel.
+Rob Taylor, whom had opened frequently for the band in a solo capacity as Sparky Deathcap, became an official member, performing guitars, keyboards, percussion and glockenspiel.

 The band's third studio album, Romance Is Boring, was released on 26 January 2010.
 It was preceded by the single "The Sea is a Good Place to Think of the Future", a free download released in September 2009, which was described by Vulture as a classic of the emo genre, "even if no one really knew what to call it" at the time.
 "There Are Listed Buildings" was released as the second single in November, coming with the announcement Gareth's sister, Kim Paisey, would join the band as keyboardist and vocalist.

 The band made their American network television debut on Last Call with Carson Daly, in which they performed "Romance Is Boring", pre-recorded from their show at the El Rey Theatre in Los Angeles in May 2010.

 In June, drummer Ollie Briggs announced that he had left the band.

-All's Well That Ends, the band's second EP, was released on 19 July 2010 – the first to release Rob Taylor, featuring alternative versions of four songs from Romance Is Boring.
+All's Well That Ends, the band's second EP, was released on 19 July 2010 – the first to feature Rob Taylor, featuring alternative versions of four songs from Romance Is Boring.
 Jason Adelinia, who had been the band's road manager since 2007 and previously a member of The Ghost Frequency and The Pipettes' backing group, The Cassettes, joined Los Campesinos! not long after.